michaelknyazev/clipcap/README.md

 To start developing stuff reproduce this steps:

 - Generate local self signed certificates with mkcert - `cd scripts && mkcert localhost && cd ..`
+- Run `make prepare` to install deps and all stuff
 - Run local MongoDB `make db`.
 - Now copy the [./config/summary-extension.config.example](./config/summary-extension.config.example) to ./config/development.config.yaml and fill in the keys for google and openai
 - In a separate terminal window run `make backend`.
 The backend will be available at http://localhost:8080.